elyymiranda/nmodes_analysis/README.md

 2. Create geometries files for potential energy surface (PES) calculation using the normal coordinates given by G16 harmonic calculation;
 3. Plot the anion-neutral PES with harmonic staps (ZPE, overtones).

-Here you can find a tiny tutorial to learn how you could employ this project:

 # Tutorial

+Here you can find a tiny tutorial to learn how you could employ this project.

 ## Calculate the anion-neutral vibronic excitation energies